Looease/widget-app/README.md

 ### Increase test coverage
 - Add more unit testing - I would add more test coverage for get requests and hooks.
 - Integration testing for the server - I would add integration tests to test data is correctly created/deleted from the DB.
-- Browser testing - I would install playwright to conduct end to end browser tests.
+- Browser testing - I would install Playwright to conduct end to end browser tests.
 - Additional cross browser testing.
 Currently we just support Google Chrome for this app but I would like to expand that to include Safari/Firefox etc. The app will run in these browsers but styling may be impacted.

 ## Dockerise the whole app
-- Right now the server can be pulled from Docker images but the frontend can't
+- Right now the server can be pulled from Docker images but the frontend can't.

 ## Migrate package manager to pnpm
-- pnpm is faster and more efficient than npm
+- pnpm is faster and more efficient than npm.

 ## Libraries I would use
 - Tanstack query for handling data fetching.
 Tanstack query provides out of the box data fetching and caching which can improve performance and prevent re-renders.